yuanlizhanshi/NGS_Workflow/README.md

 After Peak calling, To get all peaks information and for downsteam analyse, you should run:

-For multi sample, it is recommended to merge peaks with iterative Overlap Peak Merging Procedure, which was first introduced in this [paper](https://science.sciencemag.org/content/362/6413/eaav1898), the code was modified from [ArchR](https://github.com/GreenleafLab/ArchR).
+For multi sample, it is recommended to merge peaks with iterative Overlap Peak Merging Procedure, which was first introduced in [Corces & Granja et. al. Science 2018](https://science.sciencemag.org/content/362/6413/eaav1898) and recommonded in [Grandi et al. Nat Protoc 2022](https://www.nature.com/articles/s41596-022-00692-9), the code was modified from [ArchR](https://github.com/GreenleafLab/ArchR).

 The differential peaks could calculated with [DEseq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) or [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html).
 (The identification of differential peaks is still controversial and you should read the literature carefully,such as [DiffBind](http://www.bioconductor.org/packages/release/bioc/html/DiffBind.html)).\
 [HINT](http://www.regulatory-genomics.org/hint/introduction/) was recommended to find the TF footprints